Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 By wrapping, filling in gaps, and providing user friendly Python APIs to a wide range of battle tested permissively licensed and public domain scientific software tools from places like NETLIB [^1]; NumPy and SciPy's founding developers [^2] were able to kickstart the growth of the Scientific Python ecosystem.
-There is now a world of ecosystems of scientific and data intensive software available in Python.
+There is now a thriving ecosystem of scientific and data intensive software available in Python.
 Users who spend their time in the "interpreted shell" may have little idea of the complexity that can arise in the "compiled core".
 Journeying deeper into the stack, it can be surprising to see the level of work that can go into making even a relatively simple feature work smoothly.